godotengine/godot-docs/classes/class_rayshape2d.rst

 Description
 -----------

 Ray 2D shape resource for physics.
-A ray is not really a collision body, isntead it tries to separate itself from whatever is touching its far endpoint.
+A ray is not really a collision body, instead it tries to separate itself from whatever is touching its far endpoint.
 It's often useful for characters.

 Member Function Description
 ---------------------------